vdabro2/Instagram/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] List anything else that you can get done to improve the app functionality!
+  - [x] Customized buttons and edit texts to have curved borders like Instagram has.
+  - [x] Customized textviews to look similar to Instagrams font and made them buttons.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):